pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance references [COMMAND-OPTIONS] INSTANCENAME

       Get the reference instances or names.

       Gets the reference instances or instance names(--names-only option) for a target `INSTANCENAME` in the target WBEM server filtered by the `role` and `resultclass` options.

       This may be executed interactively by providing only a class name for `INSTANCENAME` and the `interactive` option(-i).
-Pywbemcli presents a list of instances names in the class from which one can be chosen as the target.
+Pywbemcli presents a list of instances names in the class from which you can be chosen as the target.

+      Results are formatted as defined by the output format global option.

     Options:
       -R, --resultclass <class name>  Filter by the result class name provided.
+                                      Each returned instance (or instance name)
+                                      should be a member of this class or its subclasses.
+Optional
       -r, --role <role name>          Filter by the role name provided.
+Each returned instance (or instance name) should
+                                      refer to the target instance through a property with aname that matches the value of this parameter.
+Optional.
       -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
       -c, --includeclassorigin        Include classorigin in the result.